OpenZeppelin/openzeppelin-relayer-sdk/docs/Apis/MetricsApi.md

 # **listMetrics**
 > List listMetrics()

-Returns a list of all available metric names in JSON format.
+Metrics routes implementation

-    # Returns  An &#x60;HttpResponse&#x60; containing a JSON array of metric names.
+    Note: OpenAPI documentation for these endpoints can be found in the &#x60;openapi.rs&#x60; file Returns a list of all available metric names in JSON format.  # Returns  An &#x60;HttpResponse&#x60; containing a JSON array of metric names.

 ### Parameters
 This endpoint does not need any parameter.